top of page

 Why might I be offered a growth scan?

-You may be offered a growth scan if there are concerns about your baby’s size, a discrepancy in fundal height measurements, maternal medical conditions such as hypertension or diabetes, reduced fetal movements, or a history of growth concerns in previous pregnancies.
+You may be offered a growth scan if there are concerns about your baby’s size, differences in fundal height measurements, reduced fetal movements, or maternal medical conditions such as diabetes or hypertension.
+A history of growth issues in previous pregnancies or a multiple pregnancy may also prompt closer monitoring.

 How long does a growth scan take?

-What happens if the scan shows my baby is too small or too big?
+What happens if my baby is measuring small?

 Yes.
-Growth scans use ultrasound, which is non-invasive and considered safe when performed by trained healthcare professionals.
+Growth scans use ultrasound, which is considered safe in pregnancy when performed by trained professionals.
+They are widely used to monitor fetal wellbeing and provide valuable information without exposing you or your baby to harm.

 +44 207 118 7588